zyasserd/resume-pipeline/README.md

 This repository provides a reproducible pipeline for building resumes using [RenderCV](https://github.com/rendercv/rendercv) and Nix.

-It automates the process of converting a YAML resume into multiple output formats (PDF, ANSI, cleaned YAML) using customizable themes and templates.
+It automates the process of converting a [RenderCV YAML resume](https://github.com/rendercv/rendercv/blob/main/schema.json) into multiple output formats (PDF, ANSI, cleaned YAML) using customizable themes and templates.
 The included shell script orchestrates the conversion, theme management, and output generation, making resume creation streamlined and reproducible.

 ## Pipeline Overview